Target Practice: Learning to Play John Wick Pinball

 John Wick Playfield Overview

 The lower half of John Wick’s playfield is more important than it might seem.
 The left side of the lower half includes the blood marker above two standup targets; hitting these standup targets eventually lights an outlane for ball save.
-The “Administration” shot is directly above the blood marker targets, and is similarly important as it awards add-a-ball during all multiballs, and starts battle modes when qualified; it also allows you to exit out of a job mode when flashing.
+The “Administration” shot is directly above the blood marker targets, and is similarly important as it acts as the cashout shot during jobs, awards add-a-ball during all multiballs, and starts battle modes when qualified.
 Meanwhile, the right side of the lower half is dedicated to the weapons crate.
 Hitting the crate or VUK near it enough times lights job mode at the right VUK; on Prem / LE models, the crate will open when job mode is lit.

 The left orbit shot can be dangerous to recover from but is still worth dialing in as it starts car multiball when lit and, like all shots, is used heavily during job modes.
 Right of the left orbit is the left ramp dedicated to Akira, a short & shallow ramp that feeds the left flipper.
 On some copies of John Wick, the left ramp can be shot as a backhand from the left flipper, but right flipper shots to the left ramp are generally more reliable.
-Two of the three orange standup targets are located here; when completed, they advance towards excommunicado multiball, or light add-a-ball at the left eject.
-The other orange target is near the right ramp.
+Two of the three orange standup targets are located here, with the other near the right ramp; they act as a quick way of adding enemies to the next spawn and are used in the "heist" job mode, lit via the center ramp.

 The car toy is the game’s main new feature.
 On both the Pro and Prem / LE models, the car acts as a kicker shot, akin to the Rocket shot on Guardians of the Galaxy that exerts strength against the ball when hit.
 The car can be hit from either flipper, but right flipper shots to the car are generally safer than left flipper shots.
 The car can also pull out and be hit from the sides on Prem / LE models.
 Mastering survival from the car shot is a top priority, as this is how car multiballs are lit and how jackpots are scored during them.
 Right of the car is the WINSTON captive ball; generally a less dangerous shot than the car, it can be hit from either flipper and lights the locks for deconsecrated multiball at the center ramp.